Oliver O. Howard's (above) promotion to command of Army of the Tennessee upset Gen. Logan who believed himself James McPherson's logical successor.

 Douglas Ullman, Jr.

 There was a hitch, though.
 Logan's Union infantry already held Ezra Church and the vital Lick Skillet junction.
-S.D.
-Lee did not know that, however, as he sent two of his divisions, John C. Brown's and Henry Clayton's marching west out of Atlanta's works around 10a.m. on the 28th.
-After a mile or so, Gen. Brown, in the lead, came upon William H. "Red" Jackson's cavalry, who reported the Yankees in their front.
+Lee did not know that, however, as he sent two of his divisions under Brig.
+Gens.
+John C. Brown and Henry Clayton marching west out of Atlanta's works around 10:00 a.m. on the 28th.
+After a mile or so, Brown, in the lead, came upon friendly cavalry, who reported the Yankees in their front.
 This threw off Hood's whole plan.
-Gone was the hope of Lee's corps taking a defensive position at Ezra Church while Stewart posted on the left for a flank attack.
+Gone was the hope of Lee's corps taking a defensive position at Ezra Church while Stewart set up for a flank attack.
 The Yankees were already there.
-Young S.D.
-Lee consequently exercised field discretion, and determined to attack the enemy straightaway.
+The young Lee exercised field officer’s discretion and determined to attack the enemy straightaway.

 Lee formed Brown's division and sent it in around noon.
 Through thick woods Brown's brigades advanced.
-The Federals opened up, and from their hastily piled works of log and stone delivered cruel, effective fire.
+The Federals opened up, and from their hastily-built works of log and stone delivered cruel, effective fire.
 Brown's attack began to fall apart.
-With an enemy counterattck, the division commander sadly watched his men "driven with great slaughter."
+With a Yankee counterattack, the division commander sadly watched his men "driven with great slaughter."

 A native of Charleston, S.D.
 Lee distinguished himself early in the war as an artillery commander in the Army of Northern Virginia

 The two divisions of Lee's corps were through for the day, but not so for Stewart's corps.
-Having marched west on Lick Skillet to the line of the city's defensive fortifications, Stewart learned that Lee had already joined battle, so he hastened forward with Walthall's division, then Loring's.
+Having marched west on Lick Skillet to the line of the city's defensive fortifications, Stewart learned that Lee had already joined battle, so he hastened forward with Maj.
+Gen. Edward Walthall's division, then Maj.
+Gen. William Loring's.
 Lee, believing the enemy had just barely beaten him to the Ezra Church crossroads and therefore had only slight defensive works, determined to continue the attack when Walthall arrived.
-And so the slaughter continued as Walthall's brigade advanced shortly after 2p.m. over the same ground previously covered by Brown.
+And so the slaughter continued as Walthall's brigade advanced shortly after 2:00 p.m. over the same ground covered by Brown.
 Fierce musketry dropped Rebels by the hundreds before they fell back, seeking what shelter they could.
 Walthall ordered no more charges.
 The Battle of Ezra Church was over.
 Skirmishing rattled throughout the rest of the day until the Confederates withdrew under cover of nightfall.